-Your doctor will search for a bone marrow match on a register of the general population if no one in your family is a match.
-Registers are kept by the British Bone Marrow Registry (NHSBT) and the Anthony Nolan Trust.
+Your doctor searches for a bone marrow match on a register of the general population if no one in your family is a match.
+The British Bone Marrow Registry (BBMR) and the Anthony Nolan Trust keep registers.
 Another possibility is to look at cord blood registries.
-These contain blood taken from umbilical cords.
+Cord blood contains blood from umbilical cords.
 Parents consent to donate this when their baby is born.
 Doctors can use the stem cells from the cord blood.

 About T cells

-Before and after your transplant, your doctors will use treatments to reduce the chance of GvHD.
-These treatments destroy T cells.
+Before and after your transplant, your doctor uses treatments to reduce the chance of GvHD.
+These treatments destroy

 T cells are white blood cells that are part of the immune system.
 They attack cells that are foreign to the body.
-GvHD happens when T cells in the donated bone marrow or stem cells (the graft) attack your own body cells (the host).
+GvHD happens when T cells in the donated stem cells or bone marrow (the graft) attack your own body cells (the host).

 So reducing the number of T cells in the donor marrow or stem cells (the graft) reduces GvHD.

 Sometimes GvHD is a good thing.
 The T cells in the graft also attack any remaining cancer cells.
 This reduces the risk of your disease coming back.
 This is called the graft versus disease effect.
 Doctors try to strike a balance between preventing severe GvHD and getting some possible benefits from mild GvHD.

 To lower your risk of GvHD you might have treatment: